 Pliers are the hardest working tools in a wire weaver’s arsenal.
 You’ll use them constantly, so this is an area where you really need to choose carefully.
 You don’t need to spend a ton of money.
-In fact, I only recently upgraded to professional grade pliers.
+In fact, I upgraded to professional grade pliers relatively recently.
 Before that, I used the same set of basic jewelry pliers for more than a decade.

 Let’s go over exactly which pliers you’ll need.
 There are lots of different kinds, but you definitely don’t need them all.
 You really only need five types of pliers, in my opinion.

 Besides your wire cutters, this is the tool you’re going to reach for every time you make jewelry.
 Chain nose pliers have short tapered jaws with pointed tips.
 The gripping surfaces of the jaws should be smooth and flat.

 The outer surfaces of the jaws are slightly rounded, which is what gives these pliers their name.
 They can be used to stretch soldered rings into oval-shaped chain links.
 The narrow tips also allow you to do fine detail work.